Greginkansas/-openhab-openhab1wiki/FritzBox-TR064-Binding.md

     [...]
 </configuration>
 ```
 After that, watch your openhab.log file for extended log output.
+You may use `level="TRACE"` for even more debug information.

 ## Hints